Mondesi, Minor lead Royals to 7-3 win over Pirates | WTOP

 KANSAS CITY, Mo.
-(AP) — Adalberto Mondesi hit a two-run homer, Mike Minor pitched six solid innings and the Kansas City Royals beat the Pittsburgh Pirates 7-3 on Monday night.
+(AP) — Adalberto Mondesi hit a two-run homer before injuring his hamstring, Mike Minor pitched six solid innings and the Kansas City Royals beat the Pittsburgh Pirates 7-3 on Monday night.

+Mondesi tweaked his left hamstring when he charged a slow roller in the eighth.
+He was lifted for a pinch-hitter in the bottom of the inning.

+“I hated to see him come out of the game right there,” Royals manager Mike Matheny said.
+“That was a really good play.
+There aren’t many shortstops in the league that can make that play.
+He had to take a full burst to make it happen.”

 The Royals have won 10 of 16 to get back to .500 for the first time since an 11-game losing streak dropped them four games below.